MysticalSquirrel/Tabletop-RPG-Content/Custom Races/Drowr.md

 Instead of the regular Class Specializations, the Drowr has a Race Specialization defining an additional gift from Lolth.
 Starting at level 4 you gain one specialization from this list:

-- Eyes of Lolth: Your eyes are two clusters of 4 Really Dark Purplish Beads that gives you perfect vision regardless of the lighting, magical or not.
+- Eyes of Lolth: You were given lolth's true sight.
+1. Your eyes are two clusters of 4 Really Dark Purplish Beads that gives you perfect vision regardless of the lighting, magical or not.
-You are considered a master at perception.
-(Custom perception ordering: 1: proficient, 2: expertise, 3: mastery, 4: chosen) You can see through illusions.
+2. You are considered a master at perception.
+(Custom perception ordering: 1: proficient, 2: expertise, 3: mastery, 4: chosen)
+3. You can see through illusions.
-You have advantage on insight rolls since you can read the lips of your target like the back of a book.
+4. You have advantage on insight rolls since you can read the lips of your target like the back of a book.

 - Lolth Marked: You were marked by Lolth's extreme power and are physically altered.
-Add 2 to your Constitution Ability Score.
+1. Add 2 to your Constitution Ability Score.
-You are considered a chosen at Intimidation and you are an expert of Persuasion.
+2. You are considered a chosen at Intimidation and you are an expert of Persuasion.
-Your Charisma is now permanently set to 1 and cannot be altered magically other than by a wish.
+3. Your Charisma is now permanently set to 1 and cannot be altered magically other than by a wish.
-You physically look like you were mixed with a spider that was half melted.
+4. You physically look like you were mixed with a spider that was half melted.
-You are considered a monster and creatures not accustomed to your appearance will be hostile at first rendering surface travel harder.
+5. You are considered a monster and creatures not accustomed to your appearance will be hostile at first rendering surface travel harder.

 - Half-Guardian: You are taller than the usual individual of your race.
-You are considered a Large Creature and take a 10 feet cube space.
+1. You are considered a Large Creature and take a 10 feet cube space.
-Your limbs are now permanent spider-like serrated legs covered in keratin Your Constitution Ability Score increases by 4 and your Strength Ability Score increases by 2.
+2. Your limbs are now permanent spider-like serrated legs covered in keratin
+3. Your Constitution Ability Score increases by 4 and your Strength Ability Score increases by 2.

 - Shadow of Lolth: Lolth's has blessed you with the ability to melt with the shadows.
-You can now hide regardless of the lighting by coating yourself in a mixture of your own that mimics the surrounding environment.
+1. You can now hide regardless of the lighting by coating yourself in a mixture of your own that mimics the surrounding environment.
-Your Dexterity Ability Score Increases by 2.
+2. Your Dexterity Ability Score Increases by 2.
-You are considered a chosen at Stealth and Sleight of Hand.
+3. You are considered a chosen at Stealth and Sleight of Hand.
-While hidden those around you will mistake you for an actual spider and act accordingly.
+4. While hidden those around you will mistake you for an actual spider and act accordingly.

 - Lolth Infused: You are infused by the power of Lolth and her blood now flows through your veins.

-Your spells are all requiring 1 less level.
+1. Your spells are all requiring 1 less level.
 1st level spells are now cantrips.

-You now have three new spell level available to you and you have one spell slot on each of these new levels.
+2. You now have three new spell level available to you and you have one spell slot on each of these new levels.

-You only regain these spell slots once per week for 10th level, once every two weeks for 11th level, and once every month for 12th level.
+3. You only regain these spell slots once per week for 10th level, once every two weeks for 11th level, and once every month for 12th level.

-Once you reach level 8, you gain an additional spell slot for 10th level, 11th level and 12th level spells.
+4. Once you reach level 8, you gain an additional spell slot for 10th level, 11th level and 12th level spells.

-Once you reach level 15, your healing spell results are doubled, the area of effect spells range is increased by 15 feet and your damage spells deal an additional 1d12 Damage of the spell's Damage Type.
+5. Once you reach level 15, your healing spell results are doubled, the area of effect spells range is increased by 15 feet and your damage spells deal an additional 1d12 Damage of the spell's Damage Type.
-Add one extra die per cast level over the spell's level.
+6. Add one extra die per cast level over the spell's level.

 Sub races: